rhysv96/muval-vue3-problems-test/README.md

 # Muval Vue 3 Problems Test

-This vue project will test you on the following:
+This Vue 3 project will test you on the following:

 1. Reactivity and composables
-2. Shared state and pinia
+2. Shared state and Pinia

-## Getting started

-### Project Setup
+## Project setup

+Install:

 ```sh
 npm install
 ```

-### Compile and Hot-Reload for Development
+Compile and hot-reload for development:

 ```sh
 npm run dev
 ```

+The app will now be accessible via your browser.

 ## Test instructions

-1. Open in your browser to follow the instructions, e.g. http://localhost:5173/
+1. Open in your browser to follow the instructions, noting there are two parts to complete.
-2. Save a zip of your revised code and your responses to nicole@muval.com.au
+2. Save a zip of your revised code.
+Email this along with your responses to: nicole@muval.com.au